arkottke/pyrvt/docs/usage.rst

   optional arguments:
-    -h, --help            show this help message and exit -i SRC, --input SRC   Path containing the input file(s).
+    -h, --help            show this help message and exit -i INPUT, --input INPUT
+                          Path containing the input file(s).
 Supported file types are csv, xls, and xlsx -- provided the required packages have been installed.
 A single file or glob can be specified.
 An example of a glob would be "input/*_sa.xls" for all files within directory
                           "input" ending in "_sa.xls".
+    -o OUTPUT, --output OUTPUT
-    -o DST, --output DST  Path where the output files should be created.
+                          Path where the output files should be created.
 If this directory does not exist it will be created.
 Default:
                           ./output
     -d DAMPING, --damping DAMPING